 Inhaling sulfur fumes can cause severe respiratory problems, burning eyes and throat, allergic reaction.
 Toxic reaction due to accidental inhalation of sulfur fumes is rare outside sulfur mining environments, but beware of unusual symptoms.

-Hot springs are said to be beneficial to the skin, inner peace and overall well-being.
+Hot sulfur springs are said to be beneficial to the skin and overall well-being.
 Sometimes the smell is off-putting.
-The smell of sulfur on the breath, a rotten egg stink caused by bacteria, can signify a further health problem such as ulcerative colitis.
+The smell of sulfur on the breath, a rotten egg stink caused by sulfur bacteria, can signify a further health problem such as ulcerative colitis.

-In early times people tossed coins of silver or copper into a water source to make a wish from the guardian spirit(s) of a well, pool or stream.
-Both metals are naturally anti-bacterial and help freshen the water.
+In early times people toss coins of silver or copper into a water source to make a wish from the guardian spirit(s) of a well, pool or stream.
+Both metals are naturally anti-bacterial and help freshen the water and get rid of the smell.
+This is the origin of the wishing well.

-At first the foremost sulfur production was in Sicily.
-The horrific conditions at the Sicilian sulfur mines influenced Booker T. Washington to write in 1912:
+At first the foremost sulfur production is in Sicily.
+The horrific conditions at the Sicilian sulfur mines influence Booker T. Washington to write in 1912:

 "I am not prepared just now to say to what extent I believe in a physical hell in the next world, but a sulfur mine in Sicily is about the nearest thing to hell that I expect to see in this life."